rrrlasse/eXdupe/README.md

 You can also check out the latest 4.x release that supports incremental backups instead of differential backups: https://github.com/rrrlasse/eXdupe/releases/tag/v4.0.0.0.dev1

 You can of course also use the stable 2.x version on the new domain at www.exdupe.net.
-This page is reserved for future more developer oriented content.